thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/rest-api.md

 ## JWT Tokens

-The ThingsBoard MQTT Broker leverages [JWT](https://jwt.io/) (JSON Web Tokens) for securely representing claims between the API client (such as browsers and scripts) and the platform.
+TBMQ leverages [JWT](https://jwt.io/) (JSON Web Tokens) for securely representing claims between the API client (such as browsers and scripts) and the platform.
 JWT tokens are used as a mechanism to exchange information securely.

 When you log in to the broker, your username and password are exchanged for a pair of tokens.
 These tokens, in the form of JWT,